 Good customer support goes a long way in providing a good VPN experience.
 This is because VPN users require help in a variety of things.
 Sometimes they need assistance in configuring a service while in other instances they have general queries.

 TunnelBear VPN does not offer live chat support or any telephone option, but it does have a lot of information that you can find on their website.
 It also offers an email-based contact form that you can fill and the customer reps will contact you after some time.

-Similarly, PIA also doesn’t have any live chat support for users.
+Similarly, PIA also doesn’t have any live chat support in Australia.
 It has a ticketing system, which requires users to create a ticket in case they dont find help from their support library.

 Winner: Its a Tie

 The TunnelBear vs PIA match for the customer support can be declared as a draw.
-Both services provide somewhat similar support options to the customers, but not in an ideal way as there is no live chat support.
+Both services provide somewhat similar support options to the customers, but not in an ideal way as there is no live chat support in Australia.

 PIA vs TunnelBear Reddit Review

 If you want genuine opinion and user experience about a VPN, there is no better platform than Reddit.
 Therefore, we also decided to see what Reddit users have to say about PIA and TunnelBear.